-In October 2010, we entered into a \$20.0 million loan and security agreement with Oxford pursuant to which Oxford agreed to lend us up to \$20.0 million in two tranches of \$10.0 million, or Tranche 1, using approximately \$9.0 million of the proceeds to repay all outstanding amounts due under our loan and security agreement with BlueCrest as well as a 1.0% prepayment fee on the thenoutstanding principal.
+In October 2010, we entered into a \$20.0 million loan and security agreement with Oxford pursuant to which Oxford agreed to lend us up to \$20.0 million in two tranches of \$10.0 million each.
+Upon signing the agreement, we borrowed the first tranche of \$10.0 million, or Tranche 1, using approximately \$9.0 million of the proceeds to repay all outstanding amounts due under our loan and security agreement with BlueCrest as well as a 1.0% prepayment fee on the then-outstanding principal.
 In March 2011, we borrowed the second tranche of \$10.0 million, or Tranche 2, from Oxford.
-As of June 30, 2011, our notes payable balance was \$20.3 million, consisting primarily of notes payable to Oxford.
+As of September 30, 2011, our notes payable balance was \$20.4 million, consisting primarily of notes payable to Oxford.
 We cannot borrow any additional amounts from Oxford under our agreement.

 Interest on the notes we issued to Oxford for Tranche 1 and Tranche 2 accrues at annual fixed rates of 8.55% and 8.56%, respectively.
 Payments due under both Tranche 1 and Tranche 2 are interest only, payable monthly, in arrears, through October 31, 2011.
-Beginning November 1, 2011, 36 payments of principal and interest are payable monthly, in arrears.
+Beginning November 1, 2011, 36 payments of principal and interest are payable monthly, in arrears, which will result in an increase in our monthly payments.
 All unpaid principal and accrued and unpaid interest under both tranches are due and payable on the maturity date of the notes, October 21, 2014.